What is a counselling psychologist?

 Counselling psychologists are applied psychologists trained to doctoral level in psychological approaches to understanding and treating distress.
 Counselling psychology places great value on understanding relationships - including the therapeutic relationship - and on rigorous and reflective training in more than one school of psychotherapy (for example cognitive behavioural, psychodynamic and person-centred).

 Therapy begins with an assessment.
-This is a 50 minute session in which you are invited to explain what your current difficulties are and what you would like to get out of therapy.
-This is the time in which we work out whether it will be helpful for us to work together and, if so, how long.
+This is a 50 minute session in which you describe your current difficulties are and what you would like to get out of therapy. it also give us an opportunity to work out whether to work together.
 There is no obligation to continue with therapy after assessment.

 Confidentiality

 Material that comes up in therapy is confidential.
-Only in exceptional circumstances - if there are serious concerns for your safety or the safety of others - might others have to be alerted.
+Only in exceptional circumstances - if there are serious concerns for your safety or the safety of others - would confidentiality ever be broken.
 Therapeutic material is also anonymously discussed in clinical supervision.
-This is necessary to ensure I am providing as high a quality and as ethical a service as possible.
-Being chartered by the BPS also necessitates that I continue to engage in professional development that is relevant to my practice.
+This is necessary for professional regulation and is part of ethical psychological practice.